 Valkyria Chronicles 4

 This is a solid return to form for a series that has been sorely missed in the West.
-Seamlessly blending turn-based tactical gameplay with real-time unit control, this unique mechanical integration makes for a game that strategy fans and RPG enthusiasts can enjoy.
+Seamlessly blending turn-based tactical gameplay with real-time unit control, this unique mechanical integration creates a game that strategy fans and RPG enthusiasts can enjoy.
 RPG fans will enjoy the character growth and story, leveling up their favorite classes and equipping soldiers with unique equipment.

 There are charming side novellas of units getting to know one another that jump straight into a battle scenario with some odd twist thrown in.
 The introduction of the Grenadier class makes terrain elevation and positioning critical, while traditional classes like the Sniper and Shocktrooper still shore up a simple but versatile roster.
-Add in an Armoured Personnel Carrier (APC) and your trusty ol’ tank, and you’re set up for a fun time learning how to be a master commander.
+Add in an Armoured Personnel Carrier (APC) and your trusty old tank, and you’re set up for a fun time learning how to be a master commander.

 Banner Saga 3